Mpox: Advice for travellers

 Recommendations

-Consult a health care professional or visit a travel health clinic at least 6 weeks before you travel.
+Consult a health care provider or visit a travel health clinic preferably at least 6 weeks before you travel to get personalized health advice and recommendations for your trip.

-• delay your travel if you have any symptoms of mpox, or have been diagnosed with mpox
+You should delay your travel if you have any symptoms of mpox, or have been diagnosed with mpox.

 • Wash your hands frequently with soap and water for at least 20 seconds or use a hand sanitizer containing at least 60% alcohol.